yejonlhee/yejonlhee/README.md

-### hi my name is yejin! my friends and i wanted to try something new and signed up for a beginner hackathon.
+### hi my name is yejin!

+# about me
+i am a 4th year biochemistry student at the university of british columbia. i'm interested in videography, graphic design, and science communication!

 <!--
 **yejonlhee/yejonlhee** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.